COVID-19 (coronavirus) travel advice

 Travel and testing

 Testing before and after travel can reduce the risk of spreading COVID-19.
-The U.S. Centers for Disease Control and Prevention (CDC) recommends getting tested with a viral test one to three days before your trip.
+If you haven't been vaccinated, the CDC recommends getting tested with a viral test one to three days before your trip.
 Delay travel if you're waiting for test results.
 Keep a copy of your results with you when you travel.

 Repeat the test three to five days after your trip.
 Even if you test negative, reduce nonessential activities for seven days.
 If you don't get tested, reduce nonessential activities for 10 days.

 If at any point you test positive, stay home.
-Immediately isolate yourself and follow public health recommendations.
+Immediately isolate yourself if you develop symptoms and follow public health recommendations.

 Stay safe when you travel